 The Challenge With Keyword Research

-As an SEO conducting keyword research, you may use Google Keyword Planner to locate keywords, and then use Excel to filter down the keywords to show those that are relevant to your industry.
+As an SEO (or someone who works in content marketing) who conducts keyword research, you may use Google Keyword Planner to locate keywords, and then use Excel to filter down the keywords to show those that are relevant to your industry.
 The challenge with Keyword Planner, however, is that it only provides 800 keywords per search, which means you have to run multiple queries to collect larger sets of keywords – all of which is a manual and tedious process.
 Not to mention that – unless you are spending with Google Adwords – you can’t see the true search volume of those keywords, only their ranges.

 If you do use a keyword research tool, it will scan its database and give you all the string match keywords for your target word.
 This means that your keyword is closely related to the spelling of the string match keywords.
 This can be suitable for some scenarios, however, a simple string match does not uncover the truly connected concepts.

 To conduct effective keyword research, you need to be able to look at holistic concepts, not just specific strings.
 For example, if your keyword was “conjunctivitis,” the tool wouldn’t show you results related to “pink eye,” because it wouldn’t know that the concept of pink eye is the exact same as conjunctivitis.

 Many of the tools available to help with your research still tout access to enormous data sets of keyword phrase variations as the best solution.
 The issue is that in a set of a billion keywords, a lot of them are going to be unhelpful junky variations that lead to inflated metrics and misled decisions.
 Remember, Google understands concepts now, so misspellings of search terms aren’t useful targets.

 These tools work the way Google used to: focusing on the exact string you type in.
 If you can’t parse a huge data set by topic or concept, a lot of time will be spent manually finding what you want.
 This is also limited by the researchers knowledge of the topic.